oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Intended Usage: Common
 * Contact Person: Atul Tulshibagwale

-## HTTP User Authentication Header
+## HTTP Header
-The header name `txn-token` is proposed to be added to the HTTP User Authentication Schemes registry {{IANA.HTTP.AuthSchemes}}.
+The header name `Txn-Token` is proposed to be added to the HTTP Field Name Registry {{IANA.HTTP.FieldNames}}.
 This header is defined in the section {{txn-token-http-header}}.
-Adding this new authentication scheme requires an IETF Review according to the process specified in {{RFC9110}} Section 16.4.1.
-The following clarifications are provided for that purpose:

-### Usage In Origin Server Authentication
-Txn-tokens are not expected to support and therefore not usable for Origin Server Authentication ({{RFC9110}} Section 11.6.1)

-### Usage in Proxy Authentication
-Txn-tokens are not expected to support and therefore not usable for Proxy Authentication ({{RFC9110}} Section 11.7.1)

-### No Caching
-Section {{no-response-caching}} specifies that responses MUST NOT be cached, satisfying this requirement for new HTTP Authentication Schemes.
+The following entry will be proposed in the HTTP Field Name Registry:

+* Field Name: Txn-Token
+* Status: permanent
+* Specification Document: Section {{txn-token-http-header}} of this document
+* Comment: The `Authorization` header cannot be used for Txn-tokens because that may be use for service-to-service authorization, and the services may simulatneously require the use of Txn-tokens to convey detailed immutable information such as user identity and details of fine-grained authorization that are included in the Txn-token.

 --- back